Choose another writer in this calendar:

 Bradford Grammar School, where he was encouraged to write by an English

 teacher.
-While he was still a student, Durbridge had in 1933 a radio
+While he was still a student, Durbridge had a radio

 University, and after graduating in 1933, he worked as a stockbroker's